 1873 Capt.
 James & Emma Holt White House, 213 South Main Street, 2 1/2 blocks off I85/40, exit#147, Graham.
 Home of the Alamance County Arts Council.
+Sisters Galleries, Through Oct.
+10 - Featuring works by Marilynn Barr.
+A reception will be held on Sept.
+11, from 6-8pm.
+SunTrust Gallery, Through Oct.
+10 - Featuring works by Barry Koplen.
+A reception will be held on Sept.
+11, from 6-8pm.
 Ongoing - We are committed to shaping the cultural identity of Alamance County by making art a tangible presence in the lives of its citizens.
-We strive to enhance the quality of life by engaging people in a diverse array of art through the delivery of programming and education, and through the provision of facilities, advocacy, promotion, and funding.
-Ongoing - Picasso's Gift Shop, located in the Captain White House, promises unique finds of local, regional, and international art.
+We strive to enhance the quality of life by engaging people in a diverse array of art through the delivery of programming and education, and through the provision of facilities, advocacy, promotion, and funding, Ongoing - Picasso's Gift Shop, located in the Captain White House, promises unique finds of local regional, and international art.
 The beautiful arts and craft items sold in the store help support the artist in the community.
 Featuring a wide variety of art, pottery and glass.
 Admission: free.
 Hours: Mon.-Sat., 9am-5pm.
 Contact: 336/226-4495 or at (www.alamancearts.org).